rhartmano/labelr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-labelr is an experimental (“beta”) R package that supports creation and use of three classes of data.frame labels, the last of which comes in three flavors.
+labelr is an R package that supports creation and use of three classes of data.frame labels, the last of which comes in three flavors.

 1.  **Frame labels** - Each data.frame may be given a single “frame label” of 500 characters or fewer, which may describe key general